 Figure 3 shows differential DVHs.
 For the sake of clarity, only a few example iteration numbers are depicted.
-The gamma camera-based SPECT imaging process blurs the 2 discrete absorbed dose values of both compartments (blue and red solid lines) into one continuous distribution.
-As a result, voxel absorbed doses lie mainly between the low medullary and the high cortical nominal suborgan absorbed doses.
-This is especially pronounced before convergence is reached (e.g., after 12 updates).
-As more updates are applied, the distribution increasingly broadens until it eventually extends into both nominal absorbed doses (e.g., after 96 updates).
-Postfiltering reintroduces the blurring into the images and spreads the signal across the field-of-view, resulting in a shift of the higher absorbed voxel doses toward smaller values.
+The gamma camera based SPECT imaging process blurs the two discrete absorbed dose values of both compartments (blue and red solid lines) into one continuous distribution.
+As a result, voxel absorbed doses mainly lie between the low medullary and the high cortical nominal sub-organ absorbed doses.
+This is especially pronounced before convergence is reached (e.g. after 12 updates).
+As more updates are applied, the distribution more and more broadens until it eventually extends into both nominal absorbed dose values (e.g. after 96 updates).
+Post-filtering reintroduces the blurring into the images and spreads the signal across the field-of-view, resulting in a shift of the higher absorbed voxel doses towards smaller values.
 The consequent DVHs look similar to the ones before convergence.
-This is also illustrated in Figure 4, which shows the effect of the different reconstruction parameters on the 3D dose distributions (voxel size, 1 mm).
-As expected, SPECT reconstructions are blurred versions of the underlying 2-compartment object (Fig. 4, right).
-Although this effect is improved by applying more updates, it is even further enhanced by postfiltering (e.g., 12 updates without filtering closely resemble 96 updates with a 4-voxel filter applied).
+This is also illustrated in

+Figure 4 showing the effect of the different reconstruction parameters on the 3D dose distributions (voxel size: 1 mm): As expected, SPECT reconstructions are blurred versions of the underlying two-compartment object (Figure 4, right).
+While this effect is improved by applying more updates, it is even further enhanced by post-filtering (e.g. 12 updates without filtering closely resemble 96 updates with an 8-mm filter applied).

-The situation changes after the application of PETPVC: although a large difference remains visible between the nominal and the SPECT/CT-based differential DVHs (especially for small iteration numbers), 2 separate peaks start to become visible after a sufficient number of updates (e.g., 96 updates).
-Although the peaks of the cortical absorbed dose distributions increase with increasing iteration numbers, the ones of the medulla simultaneously decrease.
-The optimum for the cortex is reached after about 96 updates, whereas the medullary compartment optimum is not reached before approximately 400 updates (depending on the postfilter applied).
-In contrast to the non-partial-volume-corrected reconstructions, postfiltering improves the resolution of the 2 peaks (decrease in width).
-Consequently, the best visual correlation is achieved by a sufficient iteration number combined with a postfilter of an adequately large full width at half maximum (FWHM) (e.g., 384 updates and a 2-voxel FWHM postfilter).
-This impression is reinforced by the associated images (Fig. 4), where both VOIs consist of absorbed doses in very similar ranges if 96 updates and a 4-voxel FWHM postfilter are applied in combination with PETPVC.
+The situation changes after the application of PETPVC: While a large difference remains visible between the nominal and the SPECT/CT-based differential dose volume histograms (especially for small iteration numbers), two separate peaks start to become visible after a sufficient number of updates (e.g. 96 updates).
+While the peaks of the cortical absorbed dose distributions increase with increasing iteration numbers, the ones of the medulla simultaneously decrease.
+The optimum for the cortex is reached after ~96 updates, whereas the medulla compartment optimum is not reached before ~400 updates (depending on the post-filter applied).
+In contrast to the non-PVC-corrected reconstructions, post-filtering improves the resolution of the two peaks (decrease in width).
+As a consequence, the best visual correlation is achieved by a sufficient iteration number combined with a post-filter of adequately large FWHM (e.g. 384 updates and a 2-voxel FWHM post-filter).
+This impression is reinforced by the associated images (Figure 4), where both VOIs consist of absorbed dose values in very similar ranges if 96 updates and a 4-voxel FWHM post-filter are applied in combination with PETPVC.